yogeshwaran01/instagramy/README.md

    - Move to storage and then to cookies and copy the sessionid (Firefox)
    - Move to Application and then to storage and then to cookies and copy the sessionid (Chrome)

-**Note:** Don't use your session id from other machine's browser.
-It must be in current local machine.
+**Note:** Check for session id frequently, It may be changed by Instagram

 <img src="./samples/sessionid.gif" width=100% height=100%>